prob140/prob140.github.io/tips.md

 Students repeatedly advise reading the textbook.
 From Spring 2021:

 > Stay on top of assignments, go to lecture, read the textbook.

 > Be prepared to spend a lot of time reading the textbook and getting in-depth on course concepts to truly master the material succeed in this class.

 > I think reading the textbook and watching the textbook videos really helps you understand the material.

-Excellent practical advice from Spring 2021:
+Excellent practical advice from a Spring 2021 student:

 > * Do not fall behind.
 Everything builds upon another.
 There is no point in asking "is midterm 2 cumulative?" because later topics builds on the foundations from starting topics.
 > * Do homework alone first before discussing with peers.
 It is crucial to understand how to approach problems BY YOURSELF!